 A typical CE circuit is shown in the figure below, where , , and .

-The DC operating point (also known as bias point, quiescent point, or Q-point) is the DC steady-state operating condition of a transistor, (with no AC input signal applied), determined by and of the input port, and and of the output port.
+The DC operating point (also known as bias point or Q-point) is the DC steady-state operating condition of a transistor, (with no AC input signal applied), determined by and of the input port, and and of the output port.

-From the current-voltage plot of the output characteristics, we see that the operation of a transistor can be in one of the three possible regions:
+From the current-voltage plot of the output characteristics, and also the example above, we see that the operation of a transistor can be in one of the three possible regions:

 When , or even negative, , the output current is , , i.e., the transistor (between collector and emitter) is cut off (immediate above the horizontal axis of the output plot).